Pursuing Truth, Defending Liberty Since 1844.

 Though established by Freewill Baptists, Hillsdale has been officially nondenominational since its inception.
-It was the first American college to prohibit in its charter any discrimination based on race, religion, or sex and became an early force for the abolition of slavery.
-It sent a larger percentage of its students to fight for the Union in the Civil War than any other American college or university except West Point.
+It was the first American college to prohibit in its charter any discrimination based on race, religion, or sex, and it became an early force for the abolition of slavery.
+Hillsdale sent a larger percentage of its students to fight for the Union in the Civil War than any other American college or university except West Point.
 It was also the second college in the nation to grant four-year liberal arts degrees to women.

 The liberal arts

 A sound liberal arts education includes study in the humanities, the natural sciences, and the social sciences.
-To prepare its students adequately in the liberal arts, then, Hillsdale College asks that they fulfill certain academic requirements in these areas.
+To prepare its students adequately in the liberal arts, Hillsdale College asks that they fulfill certain academic requirements in these areas.

 Beautiful campus and facilities